Zimbabwe Country Summary

 Sanctions

 Zimbabwe, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
-The Security Council has established various sanctions regimes since 1966, which include economic sanctions and targeted measures like arms embargoes and asset freezes.
-As of October 2023, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, with a Consolidated List for individuals and entities subject to these measures.
+These sanctions can include economic measures, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
+Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, administered by a sanctions committee.

-The EU and US have imposed sanctions on Zimbabwe, including an arms embargo and asset freezes on certain government members.
-The EU renewed its restrictive measures in February 2024, while the US revoked its sanctions regime in March 2024.
-These measures were initially introduced due to human rights violations and have evolved over time, reflecting the political situation in Zimbabwe.
+The EU and US have imposed sanctions on Zimbabwe, including an arms embargo and asset freezes on certain government officials.
+While the EU recently renewed its restrictive measures, it emphasizes that these do not impact the general population or economy of Zimbabwe.
+The sanctions aim to address human rights violations and support a peaceful transition in the country.

 Bribery & Corruption